CodePay · Fintech Startup · 2025.07 — Now

 Refine & finalize in Figma

-The tradeoff I didn’t fully anticipate: Figma Make builds its own token structure.
+Figma Make builds its own token structure.
 Visually close to the design system, architecturally separate.
-Some issues — misaligned states, broken component logic — were faster to rebuild from scratch than to fix inside the AI output.
+Some issues (misaligned states, broken component logic) were faster to rebuild from scratch than to fix inside the AI output.

 AI accelerated the decisions, not the craft.
 The hard parts — flow logic, edge states, what to show and what to hide — still required human judgment at every step.
 What changed was how quickly we could get those decisions in front of the right people.